Pho-Tue-SoftWare-Solutions-JSC/SharedLicense/README.md

 - Renew Now
 - Copy installation commands

-Endpoint phía admin:
+Admin endpoints (controller: `admin/class.sharedlicense_controller.php`):

-- `?cmd=sharedlicense&action=license&id=<serviceId>` → render `ajax.license.tpl`
+- `?cmd=sharedlicense&action=license&id=<serviceId>` — returns AJAX HTML.
 - `?cmd=sharedlicense&action=changeip&id=<serviceId>`
 - `?cmd=sharedlicense&action=renew&id=<serviceId>`
 - `?cmd=sharedlicense&action=resetipcount&id=<serviceId>`

+Note:

+- Mutating actions require `token_valid`.

-## Client Widgets
+## Client widgets

-Widgets được đăng ký khi module upgrade (xem `registerClientWidgets()`):

-1. `sl_licensedetails`: hiển thị thông tin license & Renew Now.
-2. `sl_changeip`: form đổi IP, có check limit.
-3. `sl_licensedocs`: hiển thị installation commands.

-Module cố gắng auto-assign các widget này vào mọi Product đang dùng SharedLicense module.
+Widgets are registered on upgrade via `registerClientWidgets()` and auto-assigned to products that use this module:

+1. `sl_licensedetails` — shows key license fields and supports renew.
+2. `sl_changeip` — allows clients to change IP (with HostBill-side limit checks).
+3. `sl_licensedocs` — displays installation commands returned by the API.

-## Cache product catalog (`products.json`)
+## Product catalog cache (`products.json`)

-- Lần đầu gọi `GET /products` thành công, module sẽ ghi response vào `products.json`.
-- Nếu API lỗi/timeout, module sẽ fallback đọc `products.json` để vẫn load được danh sách product.

-Khuyến nghị:

-- Không chỉnh sửa `products.json` thủ công trừ khi bạn hiểu format.
-- Có thể xóa file để buộc module reload catalog từ API.
+- On successful catalog fetch, the raw API response is written to `products.json`.
+- If the API is unreachable, the module attempts to load the cached catalog from `products.json`.

+Operational guidance:

+- Do not edit `products.json` manually unless you understand the response schema.
+- Delete `products.json` to force a fresh catalog reload.

-## Logging & Debug
+## Logging and troubleshooting

-Nếu HostBill có `HBDebug::debug`, module sẽ log request/response:

-- Request log che token: `Bearer ***`.

-Khi gặp lỗi:

-1. Xác nhận token đúng và còn hạn.
-2. Xác nhận base URL đúng (không dư dấu `/`).
-3. Kiểm tra firewall/outbound rules.
-4. Thử `Test Connection` trong HostBill.

-## Troubleshooting (các lỗi thường gặp)
+### Debug logging

+If `HBDebug::debug` is available, the module logs API request/response metadata.
+Authorization is masked as `Bearer ***`.

+### Common issues

-### 1) “API token is empty”
+#### “API token is empty”

-- Chưa nhập **Bearer Token** trong Server Username.
+- The Bearer token is missing in the HostBill server configuration.

-### 2) “Selected product does not exist…”
+#### “Selected product does not exist in SharedLicense product catalog”

-- Product ID cấu hình không còn tồn tại trên SharedLicense.
-- API không load được catalog và cache `products.json` không có.
+- The configured product ID no longer exists, or catalog loading failed and no cache exists.

-### 3) Create fail vì thiếu custom field bắt buộc
+#### Create fails due to missing required custom field

-- Product yêu cầu custom field `required`.
-- Hãy cấu hình option `sharedlicense_cf_<id>` hoặc đảm bảo module có thể guess được (IP/hostname/license_key).

-### 4) Không đổi được IP (limit)

-- `max_ip_changes` phía HostBill đã đạt ngưỡng.
+- Configure the dynamic option `sharedlicense_cf_<id>` or ensure the module can infer it from IP/hostname/license_key.

+#### Change IP is blocked

+- HostBill-side limit (`max_ip_changes`) has been reached.
-- Có thể dùng “Reset IP Counter” (chỉ reset local counter) nếu policy cho phép.
+- Admin may use “Reset IP Counter” (local only) if your policy allows.

 ## Security notes

-- Bearer token là secret: chỉ lưu trong Server config của HostBill.
-- Module không ghi token ra log (được mask).
-- Không expose endpoint trực tiếp; action admin yêu cầu `token_valid` cho các thao tác thay đổi (changeip/renew/reset).

-## Gợi ý vận hành

-- Nên tạo một product test (miễn phí / sandbox) trên SharedLicense để test Create.
-- Khi cần đồng bộ lại dữ liệu license, dùng **Refresh Data** (admin) hoặc thêm `&refresh=1` cho widget.

-## Version

-- Current module version: `1.0.0` (xem `SharedLicense::$version`).
+- Treat the Bearer token as a secret; store it only in HostBill server config.
+- Tokens are not written to logs (masked when debug logging is enabled).
+- Mutating admin actions are protected by HostBill security token validation (`token_valid`).

-## License (GPL v3)
+## License

-Source code trong thư mục `sharedlicense/` được phát hành theo giấy phép:
+This project is licensed under:

-- **GNU General Public License v3.0 (hoặc mới hơn)** — `GPL-3.0-or-later`
+- **GNU General Public License v3.0 or later** (`GPL-3.0-or-later`)

-Toàn văn giấy phép nằm tại file `LICENSE`.

-### Ghi nhận quyền tác giả
+See `LICENSE` for the full text.

 Copyright (C) 2026 **Nguyen Thanh An by Pho Tue SoftWare Solutions JSC**.

-Bạn được phép sử dụng/sao chép/sửa đổi/phân phối theo điều khoản của GPL v3 (hoặc mới hơn), nhưng cần **giữ nguyên các thông báo bản quyền và license** theo yêu cầu của GPL.

-### Lưu ý về bên thứ ba

-- “HostBill” và “SharedLicense” có thể là nhãn hiệu/brand của các bên liên quan; module này không khẳng định bất kỳ quyền sở hữu nhãn hiệu nào.
+Trademarks:

+- HostBill and SharedLicense may be trademarks of their respective owners.